klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 // Set from in kip8Instance.options.from
 // If the value of kip8Instance.options.from is set, this value is used as the default value
-// unless you specify from address in sendParam object when sending transaction with kip8Instance instance.
+// unless you specify `from` in sendParam object when sending a transaction with a kip7Instance instance.
 > kip8Instance.options.from = '0x{address in hex}'
 > kip8Instance.transferFrom('0x{address in hex}', '0x{address in hex}', 2).then(console.log)
 ```